hramos94/projeto_final_residencia/README.md

 This project consists of two programs:

 - **REB**: The core engine blocker module.
-- **AUX**: An auxiliary module that communicates with REB via Virtual CAN (Linux) and interfaces with the GUI through digital I/O.
+- **AUX**: An auxiliary module that communicates with REB via Virtual CAN (Linux) and interfaces with the **GUI** through digital I/O. Aux contains Telematics (where you can interact through the buttons), Instrument Painel and Engine functionnality.
-- **GUI**: A graphical user interface containing buttons and an instrument panel to demonstrate the operation of the REB.

 ![System Architecture](./project.png)